-Can a social media post be criminal?
+Can a social media post be a crime?

 The United States Supreme Court ruled that a social media post can literally be a crime scene.
 Prosecutors are aggressively pursuing internet crimes.
 It takes a savvy, experienced, and tenacious lawyer to turn the tables and get the advantage in court.